plone/training/mastering-plone/plone5.rst

 Plone 6
 =======

-Plone 6 will ship with Volto, a new ReactJS-based frontend for Plone implemented on top of the plone.restapi.
+Plone 6 ships with Volto, a new ReactJS-based frontend for Plone implemented on top of the plone.restapi.
 This combines the stability, maturity, and security of the Plone backend with a modern, mature, user-friendly and well maintained frontend.

-The "classic" Barceloneta-based frontend will stay in place to give developers and users time to adapt.
+The "classic" Barceloneta-based frontend in Plone 6 is modernized to use Bootstrap 5.
+This fontend will stay in place to give developers and users time to adapt to Volto and to provide an easy upgrade-path for existing projects.

-Plone 6 will run on Python 3 only.
-Plone 6 will be released after January 1th 2020.
-Therefore it does not make much sense to support a Python version that does not receive any security updates.
+Plone 6 runs on Python 3 only and runs on top of Zope 5.x.